-But even if you always practise safe sex, it’s advisable to get tested at least once a year as some STIs can be transmitted via saliva and skin contact.
+If you always practise safe sex, it’s advisable to get tested at least once a year as some STIs can still be transmitted via saliva and skin contact.

-While your odds of catching an STI are relatively low if you have just one partner, you should still get tested to make sure the both of you don’t already have an infection from previous partners.
+And while your odds of contracting an infection are relatively low if you have just one partner, you should still get tested to make sure the both of you don’t already have an infection from previous partners.
 This allows the two of you to carry on with the sexual relationship safely.

-And of course, you should get yourself checked if you or your partner suffer from STI symptoms.
-Not sure what they look like?
+You should also get yourself checked if you or your partner suffer from STI symptoms.
+Not sure what they can be like?
 Dr Chong Kian Tai, a urologist at PanAsia Surgery, gives us an idea.

 Chlamydia: Abnormal vaginal bleeding or discharge, and painful urination or pelvic discomfort.